Feet hurt during or after hiking?

 Here are ten tips to help you avoid sore feet.

 Conditioning: Far too many people decide to go hiking or backpacking without any prior physical conditioning.
 If you are a typical sedentary desk worker, your feet and legs are not accustomed to walking, and your feet are soft.
 They will soon hurt when you start walking.

 Long before you take off on a backpack trip or long hike do regular walking, preferably in the shoes or boots you will use on the trail.
 I walk every night, rain or shine.
-My office supervisor and walking partner is an eight-year-old black Lab.
+My office supervisor and walking partner is an 11-year-old black Lab.
 She pesters me until we go out, and I walk a minimum of between one and two miles daily.
 The Lab probably does four to six miles!

 Proper footwear: My footwear collection might rival any socialite’s collection of designer shoes.
 I live in Oregon and Mississippi and have everything from flip-flops to arctic insulated snow boots.
 I use them all.
 Your footwear should be appropriate to the hiking conditions you anticipate.
 For example, don’t wear insulated boots in hot weather, or breathable jungle boots in snow.
 While you might get by for a short time with these mismatched combinations, sore feet will inevitably happen.

 Before you invest in any hikers, make sure they fit you well.
 Go to a reputable outdoors or shoe store, and get both your feet measured.
 It’s best to try on boots at the end of the day, when your feet are naturally bigger.
 Get a hiking boot that is slightly bigger than your standard street shoes.
 I like a a thumb’s width between the end of my big toe and the end of the boot.
 Get a wider width than you normally wear in street shoes.
 Your feet will naturally expand when hiking.
 (Check out this post on how to pick out hiking boots.)